dgurudot/tg/help/en-US/TERMS.md

 -   TradeGrub LLC enable customers to trade directly on specific broker account from TradeGrub interface.
 TradeGrub connects to brokerages, subscription and free datafeeds for market data.
 You can get real-time market data feed from specific brokers based on licensing terms and data source.
 You also have an option to select specific subscription based real time data feed.
 TradeGrub provides broker connectivity as a convenience functionality to end customer.
 You can choose to use your specific brokerage apps and platform directly as well.
 TradeGrub LLC is not affiliated with any of the third-party providers and not responsible for any aspect of the third-party content, including its accuracy and availability.
 Use of any specific names of third parties is simply for identification purposes only and does not imply, nor is intended to imply, any affiliation, endorsement, or business relationship with any third-party online brokers.

+### Automated and Rule-Based Trading

+The trading platform includes features such as rules, automated trade settings, re-entry and stop settings, rebalancing and alerts that can lead to orders being sent to your brokerage.
+These features act only on the settings you choose and only after you enable them.
+You are solely responsible for setting them up correctly, for reviewing and monitoring them, and for turning them off.
+Orders may not be filled, or may be filled at prices different from what you expect, because of market conditions, price movement between a trigger and a fill, delays or errors in data, rejected orders, or outages at us, your brokerage or an exchange.
+We do not guarantee that any order will be sent, accepted or filled, or that any automated setting will produce a profit or avoid a loss.

+### Simulated, Backtested and Paper Trading Results

+Hypothetical, simulated and backtested results have limitations.
+Unlike an actual performance record, they do not represent real trading.
+Because the trades were not actually executed, the results may over or under compensate for the effect of market factors such as liquidity, slippage, fees and taxes.
+They are designed with the benefit of hindsight and rely on historical data, which may be incomplete or inaccurate.
+No representation is made that any account will or is likely to achieve profits or losses similar to those shown.
+This applies to backtests, optimizations, strategies and scripts run in our charts, including any produced with Strategist, and to results in paper trading accounts.
+Results depend on the inputs and criteria that you choose, and are provided for informational and educational purposes only.
+Any testimonials or examples we show may not be representative of other users and do not guarantee future performance or success.

+### AI-Generated Content

+Content produced by Strategist is generated by AI models.
+It may be inaccurate, incomplete or out of date, and it is not investment, legal, tax or financial advice.
+See Section 33.

 **23. LIMITATIONS OF LIABILITY**

 In no event will we or our directors, employees, or agents be liable to you or any third party for any direct, indirect, consequential, exemplary, incidental, special, or punitive damages, including lost profit, lost revenue, loss of data, or other damages arising from your use of the site, even if we have been advised of the possibility of such damages.
 Notwithstanding anything to the contrary contained herein, our liability to you for any cause whatsoever and regardless of the form of the action, will at all times be limited to the amount paid, if any, by you to us during the six (6) month period prior to any cause of action arising.
 Certain us state laws and international laws do not allow limitations on implied warranties or the exclusion or limitation of certain damages.
 If these laws apply to you, some or all of the above disclaimers or limitations may not apply to you, and you may have additional rights.